Scared to Death (2024 film): Production

 In February 2023, it was reported that Paul Boyd would direct the film from a screenplay he wrote, while Lin Shaye signed on to executive produce and star.
 Bill Moseley, Olivier Paris and Victoria Konefal were cast in main roles.
 Principal photography took place in Los Angeles in March 2023.
 The film used Legacy Effects for the special effects.

 Release

 Scared to Death premiered at Popcorn Frights Film Festival in Fort Lauderdale, Florida on August 11, 2024.
 It was the closing film at the New York City Horror Film Festival on December 8, 2024.
 The film had its international premiere in London with a screening at FrightFest Glasgow on March 8, 2025.
+It was released in limited theaters in the United States by Atlas Distribution on March 13, 2026.